New York confidence trickster’s reversal of fortune

 “Oh, sure, we’ve heard that before, it will be another fraudster whose sole purpose is to swindle people out of their savings.”
 Viola’s white face got even paler.

 “Don’t upset yourself, darling.”
 Vlad knew how his wife hated dishonesty.
 He gave her a sly look.
-“Shall we give this young man a chance and ask him over to show us this marvellous demonstration?”
+“Shall we give this young man a chance and ask him over to show us this world changer?”

 Viola smiled and gave a nod.